 Whatever Happened to Karl Janko?Long ago, Karl Janko—last seen in his metallic green Cutlass Supreme—disappeared from his tiny Wisconsin hometown without a trace.
 Thirty years later, everyone in town thinks they know what happened to him.
 They’re all wrong.
 Actors play multiple roles in this hilarious musical mystery extravaganza, which Matt wrote (inspired by a true story!) specifically with Covid protocols in mind.

-Not Even RemotelyTogether, Chris and Alex have been planning a lavish musical version of Frankenstein.
+Not Even RemotelyTogether, Chris and Sam have been planning a lavish musical version of Frankenstein.
 But when rehearsals are suddenly shut down, Chris and Alex are forced to perform a two-person, online version of the show instead.
 A madcap romp of a story about two actors whose visions of musical grandeur are hilariously thwarted by reality.
 This show was written to be performed either on Zoom or in person, so we’re doing both!
-In fact, you can buy your ticket to the virtual opening now (part of our Raise the Curtain event)!

 Naked RadioWhen a small radio station gets swallowed up by a corporate parent, the local DJs are relegated to obscurity.
 But when a snowstorm knocks out the county and the station loses its tie to the pre-programmed feed, the guys have to punt, and a rejuvenated station brings back spontaneity and joy to the community it serves.
 This show was a hit in 2017, and we planned to remount it in 2020 before Covid scuttled our plans.